schneems/q/README.md

 end
 ```

-Now you can define tasks:
+Now you can define tasks using the `queue` class method like this:

 ```ruby
 class Poro
   include Q::Methods

   queue(:send_issues) do |id, state|
     user   = User.find(id)